 There are several beautiful walks around the Upper Eden Viaducts with fabulous views and an abundance of wildlife.
+See links in the top menu.

 Below are two downloadable guides and maps